Cats have acquired a reputation for being independent and aloof. Having owned them all my life I believe they are anything but.

 Indoor cats get bored and develop an inquisitiveness to know what’s outside.
 If a strange cat has passed by and your cat has seen it through a window it might be itching to go out to confront it.

 Ensuring your cat has an enriched indoor environment can help to prevent it from itching to get outside all the time and will hopefully lessen it crying for freedom.

 What does a cat do when it feels sad?

 When a cat is anxious or sad it will act differently.
 You may find it less willing to play with you.
 Most cats can be tempted to chase after a piece of string or pounce on something wriggling under a carpet.

 Other tell-tale signs are spending a lot more time asleep or hiding away.
 Another indicator that all is not well is a lack of interest in eating.

 Depression and other cognitive issues can affect cats.
 If you are unable to lift your cat’s spirits through giving it attention and enriching its environment you should seek a vets help.

 Do cats cry? – Conclusion

-Cats cry out at times but they do not shed tears.
-Cat crying involves a variety of sounds from a woeful meow to a sharp yowl of pain.
+Cats do cry but they do not shed tears.
+Cats crying involves a variety of sounds from a woeful meow to a sharp yowl of pain.

 Their eyes may not get wet, but cats are definitely capable of experiencing the emotions that drive us to tears.